-Associate Membership is available to an individual in a specialized field related to dance or the performing arts as approved by the Board of Directors of the Associated Dance Teachers of New Jersey.
-They shall have all the privileges of membership.
+Associate Membership is available to a company without students in a specialized field related to dance or the performing arts as approved by the Board of Directors of the Associated Dance Teachers of New Jersey for networking purposes.

 To advance and improve the teaching of dance.